iPhone X, security at face value

 Facial recognition may be new to the mobile market but as Bloomberg reports, the technology was first developed in the 1960s and has since been mostly relegated to the realm of government agencies and high-security firms.
 But if it follows the same path as Apple’s previous rollouts, like fingerprint sensors, it’s just a matter of time before the technology starts popping up in homes, stores and on other phones, too.

 But how secure is it?
 Can facial recognition be manipulated?

-Last year, researchers at the University of North Carolina showed they could use Facebook photos alone to reconstruct a 3-D virtual model of someone’s face that could defeat five different facial-recognition applications they tested it against, with between 55 and 85 percent success rates.
+Last year, researchers at the University of North Carolina showed they could use Facebook photos alone, like the one’s on GDS Group’s Facebook, to reconstruct a 3-D virtual model of someone’s face that could defeat five different facial-recognition applications they tested it against, with between 55 and 85 percent success rates.

 Like everyone else, my mug is plastered all over my Instagram and Facebook page.
 Doesn’t that mean my secure login on my phone is literally plastered all over my social media pages?
 It feels a little like writing my 6-digit secure log in code on a post it note and sticking that post-it note on my forehead.

 Even U.S. democratic Senator Al Franken expressed concern over the use of the phone’s new Face ID system.

 In a published letter written to Apple CEO Tim Cook, the Minnesota senator asked the company to provide more information about how facial recognition will affect iPhone users’ privacy and security and whether the technology will recognize different races, ages and genders.